NWMI’s Approach to Determining the Start of a Lunar Month

 Sighting of the moon

 Calculations of the movements of the Sun, Earth, and Moon in relation to each other, and refinements of those calculations through scientific observation, have led to algorithms that can predict the likelihood of seeing the crescent moon for any given date and location.
 The ability to see the moon is dependent on a variety of factors, such as the amount of time that has elapsed since the new moon, the amount of sunlight in the sky, and the elevation of the moon above the horizon.
-The following figures show areas of the Earth where the crescent moon marking the beginning of Ramadan 2017 may be sighted:
+The following figures show areas of the Earth where the crescent moon marking the beginning of Ramadan 2018 may be sighted (click to enlarge):

-According to this figure, the moon first becomes visible by naked eye sighting on the evening of May 26, 2017 in eastern Africa.
-As more time passes following the birth of the moon, it becomes visible over progressively greater areas of Earth with widespread visibility across the Americas.
-Ramadan in these areas began the following day, May 27.
+According to these figures, the moon first becomes visible by naked eye sighting on the evening of May 15, 2018 in the western Pacific and on May 16, 2018 (local date) in eastern Australia and other areas of the Pacific.
+As more time passes following the birth of the moon, it becomes visible over progressively greater areas on May 16, 2018.

-Predictions for sighting of the crescent moon marking the beginning of Shawwal 2017 (that is, Eid-al-Fitr), are displayed in the following figures:
+Predictions for sighting of the crescent moon marking the beginning of Shawwal 2018 (that is, Eid-al-Fitr), are displayed in the following figures (click to enlarge):

 Applying the Common Horizon criterion

 The Common Horizon criterion requires the moon to be sightable with similar appearance in two locations if one location is to accept the sighting of the other.
 This requires that the locations have geographic proximity.
-The first day of Shawwal for most of North America according to the Common Horizon criterion is likely to be June 26, 2017.
+The moon is expected to have widespread visibility in the Americas on the evening of May 16, 2018, so the first day of Ramadan by either local sighting or Common Horizon criterion in the Americas is likely to be the following day, May 17.
+Eid-al-Fitr in the Americas by either local sighting or Common Horizon criterion is likely to be on June 15, 2018.

 Applying the Common Night criterion

-The Common Night criterion says that two locations that are both covered by the darkness of night at the same time can accept each other's sighting of the moon, regardless of whether or not the moon can be sighted in one location.
-The following figure indicates the areas of Earth under the darkness of night when Washington, D.C. is about to enter Fajr (dawn) on June 25, 2017:
+The Common Night criterion says that two locations that are both covered by the darkness of night at the same time can accept each other's sightings of the moon, regardless of whether or not the moon can be sighted in one of those locations.
+The figure on the right (click to enlarge) indicates the areas of Earth under the darkness of night when Washington, D.C. is about to enter Fajr (dawn) on May 16, 2018.

-When Washington, D.C. is in the last moments of night in the pre-dawn moments of June 25, the cover of darkness extends as far as the eastern portions of Australia.
-Moon sightings in any of the darkened areas are acceptable for Washington, D.C. to celebrate Eid on June 25 according to the Common Night criterion.
+When Washington, D.C. is in the last moments of night in the early hours of May 16, 2018, the cover of darkness extends as far as the eastern portions of Australia and adjoining areas of the Pacific.
+Moon sightings in any of the darkened areas are acceptable for residents in Washington, D.C. to begin fasting at dawn on May 16 according to the Common Night criterion.

 NWMI’s system for determining the start of a lunar month and rationale